 Organising and running events

-An understanding of carers' needs and awareness of current issues affecting carers
+An understanding of carers' needs and awareness of current issues affecting carers is desirable

 Skills and abilities